autopulous/motel-object-tuple-expression-language/README.md

 # motel-object-tuple-expression-language
+## MOTEL

-MOTEL - an ANSII C implementation of the simple and flexible data/code Model-Object Tuple-Expression Language defined by John Leonard Hart IV
+An ANSII C implementation of the simple and flexible data/code the Model-Object Tuple-Expression Language (MOTEL) defined by John Leonard Hart IV

 # Derivation Notice